-In order to ensure that the Company's internal control over financial reporting is effective, management regularly assesses such controls and did so most recently for its financial reporting as of December 31, 2015.
+In order to ensure that the Company's internal control over financial reporting is effective, management regularly assesses such controls and did so most recently for its financial reporting as of December 31, 2016.
 This assessment was based on criteria for effective internal control over financial reporting described in Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations (COSO, 2013) of the Treadway Commission.
-Based on this assessment, management believes the Company maintained effective internal control over financial reporting as of December 31, 2015.
+Based on this assessment, management believes the Company maintained effective internal control over financial reporting as of December 31, 2016.

 The Board of Directors, acting through its Audit Committee, is responsible for the oversight of the Company's accounting policies, financial reporting and internal control.
 The Audit Committee of the Board of Directors is comprised entirely of outside directors who are independent of management.
 The Audit Committee is responsible for the appointment and compensation of the independent registered public accounting firm and approves decisions regarding the appointment or removal of the Company Auditor.
-It meets periodically with management, the independent registered public accounting firm and approves decisions regarding for performing an oversight role by reviewing and monitoring the financial, accounting and auditing procedures of the Company in addition to reviewing the Company's financial reports.
+It meets periodically with management, the independent registered public accounting firm and the internal auditors to ensure that they are carrying out their responsibilities.
+The Audit Committee is also responsible for performing an oversight role by reviewing and monitoring the financial, accounting and auditing procedures of the Company in addition to reviewing the Company's financial reports.
 The independent registered public accounting firm and the internal auditors have full and unlimited access to the Audit Committee, with or without management, to discuss the adequacy of internal control over financial reporting, and any other matter which they believe should be brought to the attention of the Audit Committee.
 The Company's independent registered public accounting firm has also issued an attestation report on the effectiveness of internal control over financial reporting.